shalman-khan/ros2_training_manipulation_2023/students_copy/arm_urdf_pkg/exercise1_readme.md

 1) Step 1: Create a link with name "table"
 2) Step 2: Define Visual Component with origin **[rpy="1.57 0 0" xyz="0 0 0"]**
 3) Step 3: Define Geoemtry with mesh file "workbench.dae" located in meshes/visual folder of the package.
-4) Step 4: Repeat Step 1 to Step 3 for Collision Component.
+4) Step 4: Repeat Step 1 to Step 3 for Collision Component.[mesh_file: camera_d435.dae]
 5) Step 5: Create a joint with name "table_link_joint" and type "fixed"
 6) Step 6: Define origin **rpy="0 0 0"** and determine **xyz** for the joint [hint: Table height from its origin -> 0.468m]
 7) Step 7: Define Parent link as "table" and Child link as "panda_link0".